4 Of Bad BMW Intelligent Battery Sensor Symptoms[Explained]

 It can happen when any nearby parts are getting removed or checked.
 Also, during regular maintenance, unexpected blows may damage the sensor.

-Battery Replacement
+Battery Replacement:

-Troubleshooting would be the first resort if you want to solve the problem.
-In this regard, you would require an OBD-II device for diagnosis and need to follow a few steps consecutively.
-These steps are mentioned below:
+Troubleshooting will be the first resort if you want to solve the problem.
+In this regard, you would require an OBD-II device for diagnosis and must follow a few steps consecutively.

 • Find the port for the OBD-II scanner, which will be under the dashboard on the driver’s side